imskojs/StudyNotes/README.md

 be treated like Objects but Objects cannot be treated like Arrays.
 In functions if objects are passed as arguments then arrays can be passed as argumets as well, Array will simply be convert to an object before use, if not... why not?

-index number is front inclusive, end exclusive.
+Index number is front inclusive.
 ```
 |0|1|2|3|4|5|
  A B C D E F

 "ABCDEF".slice(1,3)
 ```
-slices indexes that is in "front of beginning" of index number 1 and indexes that are "behind the beginning" of index number 3
+Above slices indexes that is in "front of beginning" of index number 1 and indexes that are "behind the beginning" of index number 3
 ```
 |0|1|2|3|4|5|
  A B C D E F